soulshake/demo-cruncher/README.md

 ## Architecture overview

 For each task to execute, a message is posted in the SQS queue.
-A custom controller (`queue-watcher`) watches that queue, and receives these messages.
+A deployment (`queue-watcher`) regularly polls that queue and receives these messages.
+This deployment could be considered a custom controller.
 For each message, `queue-watcher` creates a Kubernetes Job, then deletes the message from the queue.

-Then the Kubernetes Job controller kicks in, and run the requested tasks in Pods.
+Then the Kubernetes Job controller kicks in, and runs the requested tasks in Pods.
 If enough Pods are created, they will fill up the available cluster capacity, causing new Pods to be in the "Pending" state.
 This will then trigger the cluster autoscaler to add more nodes.

-Completed Jobs (both successful and failed) are not deleted.
+Completed Jobs (both successful and failed) are not automatically deleted.
 This makes it possible to detect failed jobs and requeue them (examples will be provided).